Are Alaska Bear Adventures Tours Worth It?

 If selected, you’ll hike a 4-mile round-trip trail to the falls and spend six to eight hours on a viewing pad.
 Applications must be submitted online or received in the mail by March 1 each year.

-What Should I Bring on My Alaska Bear Adventures Tour?
+Things to Bring on Your Alaska Bear Adventures Tour

 Because the weather in Alaska is so fickle, always dress in layers.
 Pack for cool, wet, and warm weather.
 You’ll want to bring a raincoat.